thecodekitchen/flython/README.md

    }
 }
 ```
-In the last case, the 'aliases' attribute of the User model will be treated in the generated model files as an optional List of strings on the User class which extends the the BaseModel (back end) or Model (front end) class.
+In the last case, the 'aliases' attribute of the User model will be treated in the generated model files as an optional List of strings on the User class which extends the the BaseModel class.

 Rule 4: